simonklee/monitor/readme.md

 2. Use JavaScript Object Notation(JSON) as the data-interchange format.
 3. Ability to use charts as a graphical representation for data.
 4. _contrib/readserial.py_ can be used to transfer data from tty to db.
-5. Add the ability to filter search "from-date -- to-date".
+5. ability to filter search "from-date -- to-date".

-## To do

-* Add the ability to view charts real-time.
+6. ability to view charts real-time.